code-shaper/code-shaper-website/docs/getting-started/create-a-vite-plus-react-app.md

 displays it.
 Such components are called _presentational_ components - they don't worry about how the data was obtained, their job is to simply render it.

-We will generate the `<MovieList>` component using the component generator provided by the Vite plugin.
+We will generate the `MovieList` component using the component generator provided by the Next.js plugin.
 Follow the steps below:

 ```shell
 npx shaper